heokhe/zarrebin/usage.md

     -V, --version        Prints version information

 OPTIONS:
     -d, --max-depth <depth>     depth for recursion (if negative, goes into every sub-directory if possible) -e, --ext <extension>...    filter files by extension -n, --name <name>           filter by name
-    -c, --containing <substring>    filter files that contain the given text

 ARGS:
     <dir>    directory to search in [default: .]